 Any kind of profane word must never be spoken on the air.
-This includes words such as piss, sucks, or blows when used as an adjective (i.e., “this sucks/blows”) or referring to someone as a “dick.”
+This includes words such as piss, sucks, or blows when used as an adjective (i.e., “this sucks/blows”) to refer to “this sucks dick” or referring to someone as a “dick.”
 DJs may speak the following words if they are found in a song title or band name, but never in general dialogue: ass, hell, and damn.

 Editorial or Political Comments and Religious Content

 KEOL is a non-commercial, educational, college radio station.
 As such, the station has no political or editorial bias.
 DJs wishing to editorialize must have comments approved with management before airing them.
-Editorial comments must be submitted either in printed form to management’s box in the studio or by email.
+Editorial comments must be submitted by email.
 An approved copy will then be returned for reading on the air.
 The approved copy will have both the station manager and program director signatures along with a disclaimer.
 The disclaimer and editorial must be read word for word on the air.